qawemlilo/newholiness/mod_devotions/README.md

 # mod_devotions

-mod_devotions is a module for listing random devotions, the default limit being 40.
-It is displayed on the left side panel.
+This is a module for displaying random devotions, the default limit being 40.

+### Database
+#__devotions